 Summary

-The Mini Countryman is a medium-sized five-door hatchback/crossover.
-The current model is the second generation, which went on sale in the UK in 2017.
-Unlike most of the Mini range, it’s built in Austria rather than Britain.
+The Mini Countryman was a medium-sized five-door hatchback/crossover.
+This second-generation model went on sale in the UK in 2017, and has now been replaced by a new Countryman generation that includes electric models.
+Unlike most of the Mini range, it was built in Austria rather than Britain.

-The Countryman tends to fall somewhere between a mid-size hatchback (like the Ford Focus or) Volkswagen Golf and a similarly-sized SUV/crossover model (like the Nissan Qashqai or Ford Kuga).
-It’s available in various levels of sportiness, such as Cooper, Cooper S and John Cooper Works.
+The Countryman fell somewhere between a mid-size hatchback (like the Ford Focus or Volkswagen Golf) and a similarly-sized SUV/crossover model (like the Nissan Qashqai or Ford Kuga).
+It was available in various levels of sportiness, such as Cooper, Cooper S and John Cooper Works.

-Unlike the previous generation, the current model is available with a plug-in hybrid powertrain.
-On the other hand, the diesel models have disappeared in recent years due to the rapidly declining popularity of diesel engines across the car industry.
+Unlike the previous generation, the second-generation model is available with a plug-in hybrid powertrain.
+On the other hand, the diesel models disappeared towards the end of the model’s lifespan due to the rapidly declining popularity of diesel engines across the car industry.

-The Mini Countryman has received consistently good reviews from the UK motoring media, although the plug-in hybrid tends to score better.
-On the other hand, the high-performance John Cooper Works model is not as well rated as the lower-order models.
+The Mini Countryman received consistently good reviews from the UK motoring media, although the plug-in hybrid tended to score better.
+On the other hand, the high-performance John Cooper Works model was not as well rated as the lower-order models.

 Key specifications